-Figure 4.10 is the standard deviation values of the 8 Imager visible detectors from 21 August 2010 to 23 August 2010.
+Figure 4.10 shows the standard deviation values of the eight Imager visible detectors from 21 August 2010 to 23 August 2010.
 As shown in the figures, detector #3 of the Imager visible band is noisier than the other detectors at both pre-clamp and post-clamp space views.